Shop

 Whether you’re new to the natural hair journey or you’re returning after a hiatus, embracing your natural texture can be an exciting and rewarding experience.

 For some, starting fresh is freeing, but for others, the big chop can be an emotional and uncertain journey.
-The sudden change in appearance may evoke feelings of vulnerability or discomfort, and letting go of length or years of hair growth can be deeply personal.
+The sudden change in appearance may evoke feelings of vulnerability or discomfort, and letting go of long or years of hair growth can be deeply personal.

 While the big chop is probably the most popular method to kick-start your natural hair journey, it’s not the only method.
 You can also slowly transition, allowing your hair to gradually grow out until it’s entirely back to its natural texture.